cobiwave/simplefolio/README.md

 To view a live demo, **[click here](https://simplefolio.netlify.com/)**

-**Note:** You are 100% allowed to use this template for both personal and commercial use, but NOT to claim it as your own design.
+**IMPORTANT NOTE:** You are 100% allowed to use this template for both personal and commercial use, but NOT to claim it as your own design.
 A credit to the original author, Jacobo Martinez, is of course highly appreciated

 ---